Information for Project Managers

-Apply here for Fall 2013.
-Please apply online.
-Applications and Interviews are rolling and will continue until positions are filled.
-Apply ASAP for equal consideration.
+Applications and interviews are rolling and will continue until positions are filled.

 Note to Applicants: Being a LINC Project Manager is a challenging and rewarding experience, and you are sure to learn a lot!
 However, please consider seriously whether you are truly able and willing to commit to the LINC program if an offer is extended to you after the interview.
 We invest a significant amount of time to the project manager interview process each semester, and we have many responsibilities to our LINC community partners, students, and the campus.
 If you accept a position, we’re really counting on you to follow through.
 Dropping out of ENG 598 once you make a commitment is not like changing your mind about a typical course.
 It does have a detrimental effect on a lot of other people and is damaging to the LINC program.
 Please help us out by being mindful of the big picture when applying for and accepting a project manager position.